top of page

 Genesis GV60 Magma - static

-The car sits lower than standard, features widened wheel arches, and new bumpers at both ends.
+Sitting lower than standard, the added aggression includes widened wheel arches and new bumpers at both ends.
 A functional rear wing sits at the base of the sloping tailgate, adding downforce at high speeds.
-The car gets an interior makeover too, with two-piece bucket seats, dark surfaces with checked detailing, and magma orange highlights.
+The interior gets a makeover too, with two-piece bucket seats, dark surfaces with checked detailing, and magma orange highlights.

 The steering wheel features shortcuts for changing the driving mode, and activating overboost.
 Behind the rim are paddles that can be used for adjusting energy recovery levels, or activating the Virtual Gear Shift system which emulates a multi-speed transmission.